Republics of the Soviet Union: Autonomous Republics of the Soviet Union

 Several of the Union Republics themselves, most notably Russia, were further subdivided into Autonomous Soviet Socialist Republics (ASSRs).
 Though administratively part of their respective Union Republics, ASSRs were also established based on ethnic/cultural lines.

-According to the constitution of the USSR, autonomous republics, autonomous oblasts and autonomous okrugs had the right, by means of a referendum, to independently resolve the issue of staying in the USSR or in the seceding union republic, as well as to raise the issue of their state-legal status.
+According to the constitution of the USSR, in case of a union republic voting on leaving the Soviet Union, autonomous republics, autonomous oblasts and autonomous okrugs had the right, by means of a referendum, to independently resolve whether they will stay in the USSR or leave with the seceding union republic, as well as to raise the issue of their state-legal status.

-Former Autonomous Soviet Socialist Republics of the Soviet Union

 Dissolution of the Soviet Union

 Starting in the late 1980s, under the rule of Mikhail Gorbachev, the Soviet government undertook a program of political reforms (glasnost and perestroika) intended to liberalise and revitalise the Union.
 These measures, however, had a number of unintended political and social effects.
-Political liberalisation allowed the governments of the union republics to openly invoke the principles of democracy and nationalism to gain legitimacy.
+Political liberalisation allowed the governments of the union republics to openly express sentiments related to nationalism.
 In addition, the loosening of political restrictions led to fractures within the Communist Party which resulted in a reduced ability to govern the Union effectively.
 The rise of nationalist and right-wing movements, notably led by Boris Yeltsin in Russia, in the previously homogeneous political system undermined the Union's foundations.
 With the central role of the Communist Party removed from the constitution, the Party lost its control over the State machinery and was banned from operating after an attempted coup d'état.

 Throughout this period of turmoil, the Soviet government attempted to find a new structure that would reflect the increased authority of the republics.
 Some autonomous republics, like Tatarstan, Checheno-Ingushetia, Abkhazia, South Ossetia, Crimea, Transnistria, Gagauzia sought the union statute in the New Union Treaty.
-Efforts to found a Union of Sovereign States, however, proved unsuccessful and the republics began to secede from the Union.
+Efforts to found a New Union Treaty, however, proved unsuccessful and the republics began to secede from the Union.
 By 6 September 1991, the Soviet Union's State Council recognized the independence of Estonia, Latvia and Lithuania bringing the number of union republics down to 12.
 On 8 December 1991, the remaining leaders of the republics signed the Belavezha Accords which agreed that the USSR would be dissolved and replaced with a Commonwealth of Independent States.
 On 25 December, President Gorbachev announced his resignation and turned all executive powers over to Yeltsin.
 The next day the Council of Republics voted to dissolve the Union.
 Since then, the republics have been governed independently with some reconstituting themselves as liberal parliamentary republics and others, particularly in Central Asia, devolving into highly autocratic states under the leadership of the old Party elite.